chobeat/awesome-critical-tech-reading-list/README.md

 * [Coding is not ‘fun’, it’s technically and ethically complex](https://aeon.co/ideas/coding-is-not-fun-it-s-technically-and-ethically-complex) [2016]: why the "coding is fun" narrative is dangerous and insulting to students and engineers.
 * [The Agile Labor Union](http://www.metareader.org/post/agile-labor-union.html) [2014]: how Agile development methodology empowered IT workers and protected them over the years and how alternatives are threatening workers' autonomy.
+* [Freedom isn't free](https://logicmag.io/05-freedom-isnt-free/): why the open source movement should be considered a failure and how to turn it in a bolder plan to rethink how we produce information
 * [Understanding Fair Labor Practices in a Networked Age](https://datasociety.net/pubs/fow/FairLabor.pdf) [2014]